XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/depositpreauth.md

 ---
 html: depositpreauth-object.html #depositpreauth.html is taken by the tx type
 parent: ledger-entry-types.html
+seo:
-blurb: A record of preauthorization for sending payments to an account that requires authorization.
+    description: A record of preauthorization for sending payments to an account that requires authorization.
 labels:
   - Security
 ---